What does it mean to be Rh negative?

 There are two costs involved in RhoGAM.
 First, is the lab work that is required to determine whether RhoGAM should be given.
 Then there is the cost of the injection itself.
 RhoGAM is made from the blood of people who have become sensitized, so it is difficult to produce and sometimes in short supply.
 That makes it expensive.
-You can see our prices for RhoGAM by clicking here.
-Most insurance policies that cover maternity will cover RhoGAM and it's associated lab work, however the percentage they pay verses the percentage you pay may vary widely.
+Call our office for current prices on RhoGAM, Most insurance policies that cover maternity will cover RhoGAM and it's associated lab work, however the percentage they pay verses the percentage you pay may vary widely.
 You should consult your insurance company if you have questions about their coverage of RhoGAM.
 Be sure to ask specifically about both the laboratory portion and the medication portion of the fees, because the coverage might be different.

 What if I don't get RhoGAM within 72 hours of birth?

 We don't know how long after birth a RhoGAM injection can be given and still be effective.
 The original studies were all based on giving RhoGAM within this time frame.
 However, in one study RhoGAM prevented sensitization in 50% of subjects when it was given 13 days after exposure to Rh positive cells.
 It is reasonable to think that giving RhoGAM would still be effective for at least some days after the 72 hour period, and if it were not effective, it would at least not be harmful.
 It would be especially important, in this case, to get the lab work done to determine whether sensitization has already occurred.